 These could be done on my own timeline since I was not in a financial position at the time to quit my full time job and complete the 900 internship.
 When I later called Capella back to find out how to enroll in those certificate programs and complete the requirement for licensure, I was told that was not possible and that whomever had told me I could do this was mistaken and should never have told me that was a possibility.
 Furthermore, they no longer even offer the course of study I pursued and the degree I worked so hard to obtain is worthless.
 I was told that CACREP (the national licensing board) has changed their requirements, and that my coursework did not satisfy them.

 I would have to simply enroll in one of Capella's 'new' masters' degree programs if I wanted to become licensed to practice.
 When I asked if any of the classes from my previous program would transfer, I was told it would not because "seventy percent of the content covered would have to match the new courses", a requirement for credit transfers.
 The representative I spoke with kept blaming the CACREP , saying that they have changed their licensing requirements so drastically and quickly, so someone who had graduated as recently as I had would not be able to count even one course I took for credit towards a recognized degree program.
 I wondered out loud how it is then that therapists who had been in practice for more than 10 years could still retain their licensure, to which the representative could not respond.

 Bottom line is, I have $46,000 in student loan debt for a degree that is worth nothing.

 I have reported them to the Department of Education for fraud and am waiting to hear back about that.
 My advice to anyone would be to stay far, far away from Capella.

-Review about: Capella University Mental Health Counseling Program.
+Product or Service Mentioned: Capella University Mental Health Counseling Program.

 Reason of review: Not as described.